romietis/Todo/README.md

 # To-do

 This is an interactive, cross-platform to-do list web applicaton.
 This project is developed using .NET Core 3.
 Specifically Razor pages are used, very similar to MVC just slimmer.
-It enables two-way data bidning and simpler development experience with isolated concerns.All the data is stored in the SQLite.
+It enables two-way data bidning and simpler development experience with isolated concerns.
+All the data is stored in the SQLite.

 ## Getting Started